Skip to main content

 CLI Installation

+The FastSkill CLI is a Rust-based command-line tool for managing skills.
 Skills Directory Resolution: The CLI automatically discovers the skills directory in this priority order:

-3. .skills folder in current working directory
+3. Default to .claude/skills/ in current directory

-Rust Installation (Library)
+Rust Library Installation

 Using Cargo